Home Index Site Search E-Mail Yellowsheet

 Graves

-LT Jan M. Graves lost his life when his F4D-1 Skyray crashed on runway 21.
-From an altitude of about 100 feet the Ford seemed to go over in slow motion and then careened down the runway coming to rest just to the right of runway 21, about 6,000 ft from the numbers.
+Lt.
+Jan M. Graves lost his life when his F4D-1 Skyray crashed on runway 21.
+From an altitude of about 100 feet the Ford seemed to go over in slow motion and then careened down the runway coming to rest just to the right of runway 21, about 6,000 ft. from the numbers.
 The cause was determined to have been a broken wire on the rudder system positioning feed back servo.
-The servo wire had excess solder 'wicked' up into it which made it stiff and brittle resulting in it breaking due to vibration which caused the rudder to fully deflect just after lift-off.
+The servo wire had excess solder "wicked" up into it which made it stiff and brittle resulting in it breaking due to vibration which caused the rudder to fully deflect just after lift-off.
+According to Louis Spencer ... as I recall there were two F4D Skyray's that were launched.
+The first F4D to take-off was flown by a highly experienced Navy Cdr. who was overseeing the first flight in a F4D by Lt.
+Jan Graves.
+I can't remember the Cdr's name.

 56-0757